- Teachers: Mrs Gateshill, Mrs Prutton, Mrs Bradburn and Mrs Bidle

 There is a residential opportunity open to all Year 6 pupils at the beginning of November to visit the Hollowford Centre in Derbyshire.
 This gives the children an opportunity to take part in some exciting ‘outdoor and adventurous’ activities and to develop their resilience, teamwork, leadership and perseverance skills.

-SATs are an important part of this year and the children are well prepared through a number of revision and booster sessions designed to help each individual child reach, and often surpass, their own goals.
+SATs are an important part of this year and the children are well prepared for these National tests.

 We have a thorough system for transition to High School and the children take part in a number of activities throughout the “Stepping Up” programme which is run by experienced High School staff.
 During this transition, the children will participate in a variety of single day events including CSI Day (looking at the forensic process of fingerprinting) and Orienteering; they will also have regular visits here at school from the High School staff.

 The end of Year 6 is celebrated through a Prom and special Leavers’ Service at St John’s Church in Harleston, when the whole school looks back over the leavers’ years at school and looks forward to their new beginnings at High School.

 During the year, Year 6 pupils will study Shakespeare’s A Midsummer Night’s Dream; Betsy Byars’ Midnight Fox; Micheal Morpurgo’s Kensuke’s Kingdom and famous story of The Pied Piper.
 The children will read, write and take part in drama and performances in order to enhance their understanding of the texts as well as developing their speaking and listening skills.
 Children will also have grammar, punctuation and spelling lessons.